 Methods

-Identifying partners at sea basically consists of 1) data pre-processing and dyad constitution (i.e. the VMS data was first cleaned and interpolated, and then dyadic segments of trajectories were identified); 2) joint-movement metrics derivation for each dyad; 3) identification of clusters of dyadic joint movement –and particularly partners at sea– via GMMs; and 4) characterisation of partnership at vessel and fleet scales (Fig. 1).
+Identifying partners at sea basically consists of 1) data pre-processing and dyad constitution (i.e. the VMS data was first cleaned and interpolated, and then dyadic segments of trajectories were identified); 2) joint-movement metrics derivation for each dyad; 3) identification of clusters of dyadic joint movement –and particularly partners at sea– via GMMs; and 4) characterisation of partnership at vessel and fleet scales.
 All the analyses were performed in R (R Core Team, 2015).

 Data Pre-processing

-Fishing trips where at least one pair of consecutive records were lagged by more than three hours were removed (≈9% of the total number of fishing trips).
-10%≈7%Then, since location records had irregular time steps, we interpolated tracks to obtain regular steps and simultaneous VMS positions (i.e. fixes) from vessels at sea.
-A linear interpolation method was used, since we considered than a one-hour-step linear interpolation for records that were already separated by one hour on average (for trawlers and tuna purse-seiners data), or a 10-minute-step linear interpolation for records that were already separated by 10 minutes on average (for anchovy purse-seiners data) should not be too far from the ‘real’ locations.
+From the trawler VMS data, fishing trips where at least one pair of consecutive records were lagged by more than three hours were removed (≈9% of the total number of fishing trips).
+For tuna purse-seiners, we used a one-hour threshold.
+If there were consecutive records separated for more than one hour, those differences had to represent less than 10% of the trip duration to keep the trip in the dataset (≈7% of the total number of fishing trips were removed).
+Then, since location records had irregular time steps, we linearly interpolated tracks to obtain regular 1-hour time steps and simultaneous VMS positions (i.e. fixes) from vessels at sea.
+The anchovy purse-seine data was processed using the vmsR R package (Marin and Joo, 2021) prior to this study.
+The vmsR algorithms apply a two-hour threshold for consecutive records and use a linear interpolation at 10-minute time steps.
 From the (interpolated) fixes, we derived motion variables such as displacement (distance between consecutive fixes) and absolute angle (between the direction of the x-axis and the locations at consecutive fixes).
-The adehabitat package in R (Calenge, 2006) was used to compute those metrics.
+The adehabitatLT package in R (Calenge, 2006) was used to compute those metrics.

 We then formed the dyads that would be candidates for partners at sea.
 Dyads were defined as the concomitant parts of two vessel tracks crossing each other at least once during their fishing trips.
-We considered that, to `cross each other’, vessels had to be at a proximity of <5 km at least once for all fleets, except tuna purse-seiners.
+We considered that, to ‘cross each other’, vessels had to be at a proximity of <5 km at least once for all fleets, except tuna purse-seiners.
 The latter have a greater range of motion and do not get so close; for them, the distance threshold was set to 60 km.
-If both vessels departed from port and then arrived to port at the same time, the dyad was to be composed of the two tracks of their whole fishing trips; if not, the dyad would have been composed by track segments of their fishing trips corresponding to moments when both vessels were at sea (see graphical example in part A of Fig. 1).
+If both vessels departed from port and then arrived to port at the same time, the dyad was to be composed of the two tracks of their whole fishing trips; if not, the dyad would have been composed by track segments of their fishing trips corresponding to moments when both vessels were at sea.
 To keep only dyads with segments that were long enough for the analysis, an arbitrary 10-hour threshold was set for all trawlers and anchovy purse-seiner fleets.
-Tuna purse-seiners performed longer trips, so the 10th percentile was used as their threshold.
+Tuna purse-seiners performed longer trips, so the 10th percentile, i.e. 106 hours, was used as their threshold.
 The number of vessels, dyads and the median duration of a dyad are shown in Table 1.

 Table 1.
 Statistics per fleet of number of vessels, number of dyads, their duration (median in hours), the δ threshold for Prox, and the frequency of record transmission.
 The first three statistics are also displayed for each cluster.